Blooym/Travelcase/README.md

 <!-- Repository Header End -->

 ## About
-Travelcase is a plugin that lets you set per-character per-zone gearsets and glamours.
+Travelcase is a plugin that lets you set per-character, per-zone gearsets and glamours.
 When entering a specified zone, the plugin will automatically change your gear and glamour to the specified set as long as it is valid and passes the validation checks.
+This is useful if you like to put on a coat when entering a snowy area, or want to cool off in beach zones.

 ## Features
 - Set per-character per-zone gearsets and glamours